arch-user-sudo/Prebuilt-DWL-setup/README.md

 ![Desktop](Screenshots/1.png)
 Prebuilt DWL Setup

-(Star this repository so you get all the lastest news and updates)
+(Star this repository to get all the lastest news and updates)

 This repository contains my pre-configured DWL environment for Arch Linux.
 It includes a custom control panel, themed components, and integrations for Wi-Fi, audio, Bluetooth, screenshots, notifications, and more.